-I created a list of my favorite scriptures to pray for children, which I made into a printable download that you will receive if you subscribe to my blog.
+I created a list of my favorite scriptures to pray for children, which I made into a printable download that you will receive if you subscribe, (as well as a few other encouraging freebies for Christian special needs mothers).
 I like to pray one of those scriptures daily for my children, make it applicable to their lives, and start again the following month.
 Or if my children are really struggling with something in particular, I’ll pray those particular scriptures over them.

 But today I want to share with you the 15 specific scriptures I pray for my children.
 Both of them have special needs, which means I have special things I pray for them that my downloadable printable I shared before doesn’t fully convey.
 And so, without further ado:

 1. Pray for your child’s salvation.
 Just because your child may be delayed does not mean we haven’t been commanded to teach our child about Jesus and salvation, and should long for our children to be saved.
 “All of us also lived among them at one time, gratifying the cravings of our sinful nature and following its desires and thoughts.
 Like the rest we were by nature objects of wrath.
 But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions- it is by grace you have been saved.”
 Ephesians 2:3-5